-Cover the seeds with 1/8 inch of compost mix.
+Cover the seeds with 1/8 inch of the mix.
 Place the seed flat in water that comes about half way up the edge.
 Soak the tray until the water is absorbed upwards, dampening the top of the soil.
 Soaking the tray rather than top-watering will prevent the small lavender seeds from being disturbed.

 Place the seeds in a sunny window where the temperature is about 60 degrees Fahrenheit.
-Soak the seed tray when the top of the soil feels try to the touch to keep the soil evenly damp throughout the germination process.
+Soak the seed tray when the top of the soil feels dry to the touch to keep the soil evenly damp throughout the germination process.
 Lavender seeds germinate in one to three months.

 Transplant the seedlings when they are 1 inch tall.
 Fill individual 2-inch pots with potting soil.
 Pick the lavender seedlings out of the propagation tray by sliding a trowel under a section of the seedlings and lifting them up.
 Divide the seedlings with your finger tips, being careful not to damage the roots.

 Make a hole in the center of each pot with a pencil or your index finger.
 Place one lavender seedling in each pot.
 Make sure the base of the stem is at the same level in the new pot as it was in the propagation tray.